 Start by reviewing your current yearly health care needs, including medications, preferred providers, and any anticipated treatments.
 Then, consider the different types of Medicare plans available.

 Original Medicare has two parts: Part A covers hospitalization and Part B covers medical expenses.
-However, many people find that Parts A and B together still leave gaps in what is covered, so they buy a Medicare supplement (or Medigap) plan.
+But many people find that Parts A and B together still leave gaps in what is covered, so they buy a Medicare supplement (or Medigap) plan.
 Medigap plans can cover things like the Part A deductible and coinsurance for skilled nursing facility care.
-Some may cover foreign travel emergencies.
+Some plans may cover foreign travel emergencies.

-You can also choose to get your Medicare coverage through a Medicare Advantage (MA)/Part C plan instead of original Medicare.
-Medicare Advantage plans include all the coverages provided by original Medicare.
-They also provide prescription drug (Part D) coverage.
-In addition, almost all Medicare Advantage plans pay for supplemental services not covered by basic Medicare—such as vision care, wellness programs, and other non-medical benefits.
+What's more, almost all Medicare Advantage plans pay for supplemental services not covered by basic Medicare—such as vision care, wellness programs, and other non-medical benefits.
 Part C plans are sold by agents working for insurance companies approved by Medicare.
 There is typically a premium for Part C policies on top of the Part B premium, although some Medicare Advantage plans offer zero-premium plans.

 4. Compare policy coverages and price